isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-a-small-tree/index.md

 ##  Step 2: Cut Down the Tree

 The method for felling a small tree involves two main cuts: a "notch" (or "hinge") cut and a "felling" cut.
-This creates a hinge that [guides](https://pestpolicy.com/10-trees-to-grow-in-containers/) the [tree](https://pestpolicy.com/can-i-plant-trees-and-shrubs-in-late-fall-or-winter/)'s fall.
+This creates a hinge that [guides](https://pestpolicy.com/10-trees-to-grow-in-containers/)the [tree](https://pestpolicy.com/can-i-plant-trees-and-shrubs-in-late-fall-or-winter/)'sfall.

 1. **Make the Notch Cut (Directional Cut): ** * This cut determines the direction the tree will fall.
 It should be made on the side of the tree facing your desired fall direction. * **First Cut (Top of Notch): ** Make a downward-sloping cut into the trunk, going about one-third of the way through the trunk's diameter.
 Aim for a 45-degree angle.